Minimalist MP3 music player with a retro style

 Desktop App

-Features you expect from a retro desktop music player such as repeat, playlist, and integration with the Windows, macOS, and Linux now-playing center.
+Features you expect from a minimalist, retro-styled desktop music player such as repeat, playlist, and integration with the Windows, macOS, and Linux control center.

 Simple.
 Local.
 Your Music.

 If you grew up with MP3 music players like Winamp or Sonique, you know the feeling: a simple window, your library, hit play.
-Desktop MP3 brings that experience to today's desktop.
+Desktop MP3 brings a minimalist retro-styled MP3 player experience to today's desktop.

 Install Desktop MP3 on your Mac, Windows or Linux desktop, point it at your MP3 folder, and you're done.
 No subscriptions, no algorithms, just offline playback and a UI that puts your music first.
 No account setup, no cloud streaming.
 Just your music on your machine.